-The Sportability Employment Program for Women is a six-month project that will help a group of women with disability find employment in the sport and recreation sector.
+The Sportability Employment Program for Women is a six-month project that will help a group of women with disability find employment or a leadership role (for example a board position or advisory group/committee) in the sport and recreation sector.

 Information for individuals: